 Additionally, we have the highest ratio of guides to clients on the mountain – one guide per two clients.
 So not only is our cost per worker higher than other companies, but we use more staff per climb.
 We believe this is necessary to adequately monitor every climber.

 The level of care that goes into the welfare of our staff increases our costs substantially.
 But it is one of the fundamental principles of Peak Planet that all of our staff is treated fairly and humanely.
 We want to ensure that everyone has the opportunity to perform regular work and that they receive more than a living wage.
 Clients will see this principle through the eyes and attitudes of our guides and porters while they are climbing Kilimanjaro.
 It is one of the main reasons why our clients rave about our staff after their climbs.

 Staff costs are the first place that low priced operators target when cutting costs.
 Many operators do not pay their staff an honest wage.
 By underpaying porters, these operators are able to cut costs dramatically at the expense of their staff’s welfare.
 It is a shameful, but all too common, practice.

 Sadly, many operators only feed their porters once or twice a day.
 Porters expend a lot of energy hauling gear up the mountain.
 They need to eat as well as the clients.
 But again, this is where low cost operators skimp.
 Clients usually never notice this as it is done away from their eyes, but it happens often.

-Peak Planet is one of the few specialist companies operating on Kilimanjaro and we have built a solid reputation as one of the best on the mountain.
+We are one of the few specialist companies operating on Kilimanjaro and we have built a solid reputation as one of the best on the mountain.
 We will gladly put our standard of service and our client satisfaction ratings against any of our competitors.
 90% of the operators out there do not even come close, while the others will charge you far higher prices for the same level of service.